Sage/mysql_framework/README.md

 #### #apply

 The `apply` method should action the migration.
-An instance of the `MysqlFramework::Connector` is available as `mysql_connector` to use.
+An instance of `Mysql2::Client` is available as `client` to use.

 #### #rollback

 The `rollback` method should action the migration.
-An instance of the `MysqlFramework::Connector` is available as `mysql_connector` to use.
+An instance of `Mysql2::Client` is available as `client` to use.

 #### #tags